Road Less Traveled

-There’s almost always one in every family of multiple kids- the outcast.
+There’s almost always one in every family- the outcast.
 The outcast in some way, shape, or form.
-Whether it’s because they do something their parents don’t approve of or because they don’t listen well or because they aren’t the angel child like their other siblings.
+Whether it’s because they do something their family doesn’t approve of or because they don’t listen well or because they aren’t the angel child like their other siblings.
 For me, I was all of the above.

 My name is Riley Davenport.
 I’m twenty-two, fresh out of college, and expected to become a politician like my father, and if not a politician, then a wife to a politician.
 I’m supposed to do charity work to gain empathy from potential voters, meet and greet current supporters to make sure they continue their support, and find information to weaken my fathers’ competitors in elections.
-I didn’t mind doing charity work, I didn’t mind meeting people, and I didn’t mind looking up information about people.
-What I did mind was doing it for the sole purpose of making sure my dad had a perfect campaign.
-This was his campaign, not mine, not my mother’s, and not my sister’s.
+I didn’t mind doing charity work or meeting people or researching information.
+What I did mind was doing it for the sole purpose of making sure my dad had a perfect campaign and making his adversaries appear untrustworthy and deplorable.
+This was his campaign.
+Not mine, not my mother’s, and not my sister’s.
 His.
-I understood that we needed to behave to give him a good image but the truth was, I was tired of it all.
+I understood we needed to behave to give him the best image possible, but the truth was, I was tired of it all.

 “Who is it?”
 I called out.

-“It’s Abigail,” my sister replied, poking her head in.
+“It’s Casey,” my sister replied, poking her head in.

-“I was coming to see if I could convince you to skip the party tonight and hang out with me and Mark,” she said, fully entering my room and shutting the door.
+“I was coming to see if I could convince you to skip the party tonight and hang out with Mark and me,” she said, fully entering my room and shutting the door.
 She sat on my bed, staring at me.
-I turned around to look at her.
+I faced her.